c4rlo/pacmods/README.md

 ## How it works

-* `M`odified and `D`eleted config files are detected by looking at the config files (or "backup files") of each installed package (these are [treated specially](https://www.archlinux.org/pacman/pacman.8.html#_handling_config_files_a_id_hcf_a) by `pacman`).
+* "`M`"odified and "`D`"eleted config files are detected by looking at the config files (or "backup files") of each installed package (these are [treated specially](https://www.archlinux.org/pacman/pacman.8.html#_handling_config_files_a_id_hcf_a) by `pacman`).
 Modifications are detected by comparing the MD5 checksum of the file against the package database.
-* `A`dded files are all files in `/etc` and `/usr/local/etc` that are not owned by a package.
+* "`A`"dded files are all files in `/etc` and `/usr/local/etc` that are not owned by a package.
 Files in `/etc/ssl/certs` and `/etc/ca-certificates/extracted` are also excluded, as those directories appear to only contain generated files.

 ## TODO